-Canon 1300D versus Pentax K-1
+Canon 1300D vs Pentax K-1

-The Canon EOS 1300D (called Canon T6 in some regions) and the Pentax K-1 are two digital cameras that were announced, respectively, in March 2016 and February 2016.
+The Canon EOS 1300D (called Canon T6 in some regions) and the Pentax K-1 are two digital cameras that were revealed to the public, respectively, in March 2016 and February 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (1300D) and a full frame (K-1) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Pentax provides 36.2 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Pentax provides 36.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Pentax K-1 is notably larger (16 percent) than the Canon 1300D.
 Moreover, the K-1 is substantially heavier (108 percent) than the 1300D.
 It is noteworthy in this context that the K-1 is splash and dust-proof, while the 1300D does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, you can move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

 |1.||Canon 1300D||129 mm||101 mm||78 mm||485 g||500||n||Mar 2016||449||ebay.com|